janelia-flyem/dvid/README.md

 and YZ orthogonal views or sparse volumes can compactly describe a neuron.
 The extra denormalized data is kept in the datastore until a node is archived, which removes all denormalized key­-value pairs associated with that version node.
 Views of the same data can be eventually consistent.
-(_Status: Multi-scale tiles implemented, sparse volumes forthcoming.
-Framework for syncing of denormalized views planned Q1 2014._)
+(_Status: Multi-scale tiles, sparse volumes implemented.
+Framework for syncing of denormalized views planned Q1-2 2014._)
 * **Flexible Data Types**: DVID provides a well­-defined interface to data type code that can be easily added by users.
 A DVID server provides HTTP and RPC APIs, authentication, authorization, versioning, provenance, and storage engines.
 It delegates datatype­-specific commands and processing to data type code.
 As long as a DVID type can return data for its implemented commands, we don’t care how its implemented. (_Status: Variety of voxel types, tiles, key-value implemented.
+FUSE interface for key-value type working but not heavily used.
 Authentication and authorization support planned Q2 2014, likely using Mozilla Persona + auth tokens similar to github API._)
 * **Scalable Storage Engine**: Although we may have DVID support polyglot persistence (i.e., allow use of relational, graph, or NoSQL databases), we are initially focused on key­-value stores.
 DVID has an abstract key­-value interface to its swappable storage engine.